snakex2000/playfab-docs/playfab-docs/demo-game/overview.md

 ### Title news

-Title news is used to communicate to all players scoped to a title – gameplay tips and notices.
+Title news is used to communicate with all players scoped to a title.
+Winter Starfall implements it as a notification system to display gameplay tips and notices.
 Additional capabilities such as using player segments to send messages to specific subsets of players, and Experimentation to A/B test with different messaging

 ![winter-starfall-title-news](media/winterstarfall-title-news.jpeg)